GatsbyCentral/gatsby-starter-wordpress/README.md

   - Likewise for categories
   - Discussion here https://github.com/GatsbyCentral/gatsby-starter-wordpress/issues/24

+## CSS Processing

+This plugin uses [gatsby-plugin-purgecss](https://www.gatsbyjs.org/packages/gatsby-plugin-purgecss/) and [bulma](https://bulma.io/).
+The bulma build would otherwise be ~170K which adds 170K to each of your built HTML pages.
+However, with purgecss this is reduced 90%.

 ## Contributors

 This starter was forked from the netlify starter by the